burrsutter/python-plain-agentic-examples/readme.md

 ## Questions, ToDos

-If tool not invoked, how to retry, how many retries?
-If augmentations ignored
+If tool not invoked, how to retry, how many retries? if tool is invoked with incorrect parameters, how to detect If augmentations ignored
 Better hallunication detection
 Externalized prompts, prompts as code